 Originally a cement render was applied to the wall surface which incorporated a waterproofer and salt inhibitors, to prevent the lateral movement of moisture and hygroscopic salts leeching through to the decorative finish.
 Nowadays there are a number of different damp proofing plaster systems available, with BBA Accreditation which is the symbol of quality, reassurance and integrity of building products within the construction industry.

-Renovating plasters are lighter based plastering systems, produced by Safeguard, Wykamol and Koster which prevent the lateral movement of hygroscopic salts, they are vapour permeable so allow the property to dry down naturally, without the risk of salts affecting the surface, which can occur with limelight base plaster.
-Modern renovating plaster systems are also endorsed by conservation officers, for use in listed and period properties, due to the high vapour permeability and low adhesive bond which is around 0.1N/mm2, not resulting in damage to the underlying structure.
+Renovating plasters are lighter-based plastering systems produced by Safeguard, Wykamol and Koster which prevent the lateral movement of hygroscopic salts.
+They are vapour permeable, allowing the property to dry naturally without the risk of salts affecting the surface, which can occur with limelight base plaster.
+Conservation officers also endorse Modern renovating plaster systems for use in listed and period properties due to the high vapour permeability and low adhesive bond, which is around 0.1N/mm² and won’t damage the underlying structure.

-Safeguard Drybase Flex system is a moisture/ salt resistant low profile flexible membrane system fixed to the wall structure with a drybase adhesive.
-Allowing thermal insulation boards to be installed to improve the thermal value of the walls, so reducing heat loss, risk of condensation/mould and lowering your carbon footprint, so saving the environment as well.
+Safeguard Drybase Flex system is a moisture/salt resistant low profile flexible membrane system fixed to the wall structure with a dry base adhesive.
+Allowing thermal insulation boards to be installed to improve the thermal value of the walls reduces heat loss and the risk of condensation/mould while lowering your carbon footprint, thus saving the environment as well.

-Safeguards BBA Agrément applied to an external wall, to allow thermal linings to be installed ‘Saving energy.'
+Safeguards BBA Agrément applied to an external wall to allow thermal linings to be installed and save energy.

-Chemical type damp proofing Chemical damp-proof courses are installed in walls by various methods depending on the particular system being employed, but the ultimate objective is to provide a water repellent or pore blocking material in a continuous horizontal band in the masonry, thereby to provide a ‘barrier’ to water rising from the ground.
+Chemical damp proof courses are installed in walls by various methods depending on the system employed.
+Still, the ultimate objective is to provide a water-repellent or pore-blocking material in a continuous horizontal band in the masonry, thereby providing a ‘barrier’ to water rising from the ground.

-It is a fact that the only continuous pathways through which water can rise through a masonry wall are the mortar beds, it is therefore essential that the damp-proofing material installed impregnates the mortar courses since this forms the pathway for the rise of water within walls.
-Damp-proofing into the bricks will not be anything like as effective.
+It is a fact that the only continuous pathways through which water can rise through a masonry wall are the mortar beds.
+It is, therefore, essential that the damp proofing material installed impregnates the mortar courses since this forms the pathway for the rise of water within walls.
+Damp-proofing into the bricks will not be anywhere near as effective.

-In older properties where the walls affected by rising dampness abut up to a solid floor then a floor to wall joint must be installed, to prevent moisture evaporating out from under the floor slab.
+In older properties where the walls are affected by rising dampness about up to a solid floor, a floor-to-wall joint must be installed to prevent moisture from evaporating from under the floor slab.

-In the image to right is area an area of wall striped of plaster which abuts a solid floor, with the floor to wall joint installed, so linking the floor and wall areas.
-The system has been extended above the plastering line, so to prevent any possible bridging of the installed damp proof course by plaster.
-BS 6576 : section 6.1.5.
+In the image to the right is an area of wall stripped of plaster which abuts a solid floor, with the floor-to-wall joint installed linking the floor and wall areas.
+The system has been extended above the plastering line to prevent any possible bridging of the installed damp-proof course by plaster.
+BS 6576: section 6.1.5.

 Olympic Construction are Property Care Association Members

-Property remedial treatments and surveys in Oldham, Manchester, Rochdale, Stockport, Cheshire and throughout the North West.
+Property remedial treatments and surveys in Oldham, Manchester, Rochdale, Stockport, Cheshire, and the North West.
 For advice or to arrange a survey, give us a call today!

-Damp Proofing, Rising Damp services in Oldham, Manchester, Rochdale, Stockport & Cheshire.
+Damp proofing and rising damp services in Oldham, Manchester, Rochdale, Stockport and Cheshire.